PixarAnimationStudios/chook/README.md

 ComputerAdded, followed by: nothing, a dot, a dash, or an underscore.
 Handler filenames are case-insensitive.

-All of these filenames work as handlers for ComputerAdded events:
+All of these file names are valid handlers for ComputerAdded events:

 - ComputerAdded
 - computeradded.sh